CDEBase/fullstack-pro/docs/Adding_New_Modules.md

-# Importing Modules with Apollo Universal Starter Kit
+# Adding Modules with FullStack Pro Kit

 In this guide, we explain how you can add new modules with FullStack-pro Kit.